 The next time a Finnish city will be designated a European Capital of Culture is in 2026.
 Tampere and the Tampere Region have decided to apply to become the next European centre of culture because we want to increase our residents’ well-being and boost the region’s vitality in the long term.
 The European Capitals of Culture initiative is a way for the European Union to support European cultural diversity.

-Tampere and the Tampere Region’s application to become a Capital of Culture will be finished in 2020
+Tampere and the Tampere Region’s application to become the European Capital of Culture will be submitted in April 2021

 Tampere and the Tampere Region are together applying to become a European Capital of Culture in 2026.
 In addition to Tampere and the main municipal partner Mänttä-Vilppula, the application involves 18 municipalities of the Tampere Region: Akaa, Hämeenkyrö, Ikaalinen, Kangasala, Kuhmoinen, Lempäälä, Nokia, Orivesi, Parkano, Pirkkala, Pälkäne, Ruovesi, Sastamala, Urjala, Valkeakoski, Vesilahti, Virrat and Ylöjärvi.

 A Finnish city will be elected a Capital of Culture 2026 by a European panel and the selection will be confirmed by the Ministry of Education and Culture in 2021.
 Our collective application will be presented to the panel of experts in May 2020.
 If we qualify, the second phase improved application will be presented to the panel in early 2021, followed by the final decision.
 That same year, the other Capital of Culture will be from Slovakia.
 Previous Finnish cities that have been designated Capitals of Culture are Helsinki in 2000 and Turku in 2011.

 Why do Tampere and the Tampere Region want to become the European Capital of Culture?